johanbook/docs/data_structures/graphs.md

 similar to a linked list except each node might be connected to several other nodes.

+## Types

+- **Binary tree**.
+Tree where each node has two children or none.
+- **Quadtree**.
+Tree where each node has four children or none.
+Can be used to index 2d spatial data.

 ## Binary search tree

 A binary search tree is a graph where each node has a left and a right node.